avin/node-docker/README.md

 ```

 ## Notice
-App folder `content/node` have to contain `start.sh` with start app instructions
+App folder `content/node` has to contain `start.sh` with start app instructions